Mafyou/cherieapp/README.md

 Here we go ;-)

 # Getting Started
-1. Deploy the "CherieAppBankSound" to an Azure Web App.
+1. Go to "appsettings.json" of the project "CherieAppBankSound" and add a SQL Connection String
-2. Get its URL.
+2. "Add-Migration Init" in the Package Manager Console
-3. Find "APIService" and paste the URL.
+3. "Update-Database"
-4. Create a SQL DB.
+4. Deploy the "CherieAppBankSound" to an Azure Web App.
-5. Replace the Connection String in "appsettings" in the project "CherieAppBankSound".
+5. Get its URL.
-6. Deploy the API (=> CherieAppBankSound).
+6. Replace it in "CherieAppUploadZik" and "MAUICherieApp" appsettings.json
 7. Deploy the Sound Maker on a phone (=> CherieAppUploadZik).
 8. Deploy the Sound Listerner on a phone (=> MAUICherieApp).
 9. Enjoy making sounds and play it on another phone.